There are two versions of this free doll cradle plan.

 2. Trace the parts onto the wood and cut out the shapes with a jigsaw and clean up the edges with the smoothing plane and wood file.

-3. To cut out the heart shape, drill a hole to fit the size of your jigsaw blade.
+3. To cut out the heart shape, first drill a hole to fit the size of your jigsaw blade.

 4. Measure the angle with the sliding bevel and plane the bottom of the two sides to this angle.